Privacy in Human-AI Romantic Relationships: Concerns, Boundaries, and Agency: Conclusion

 \section{Conclusion}

 In this paper, we explored privacy in human–AI romantic relationships through an interview study (N=17).
 We showed how romantic dynamics shape and contextualize privacy issues.
 Participants’ relationships with AI partners took diverse forms, ranging from one-to-one interactions to multi-partner dynamics, where multiple actors shaped the exchange and complicated the privacy landscape.
-Breakups highlighted a unique desire around memory, with participants wanting to preserve shared experiences, unlike in most human relationships.
+Dissolutions highlighted a unique desire around memory, with participants wanting to preserve shared experiences, unlike in most human relationships.
 Additionally, we found that privacy boundaries with AI partners were often permeable as trust deepened, and AI partners were generally seen as less risky than humans.
 Importantly, AI partners themselves played an active role in shaping these boundaries.
-Yet, because conversations often involved highly intimate disclosures, privacy concerns persisted, particularly around exposure and platform surveillance.
+Yet, because these conversations often involved highly intimate disclosures, participants continued to express concerns about exposure and platform surveillance.
 In response, some participants remained cautious about protecting real-world identities.
 Overall, this study deepens our understanding of privacy in human–AI romantic relationships.
 By showing how privacy unfolds within these affective dynamics, we call for privacy regulations that account for emotional influence and point to the potential of leveraging AI agency to support privacy-preserving practices.

 \begin{acks} We thank all participants for their time and for sincerely sharing their experiences in the hope of contributing to healthier environments for human-AI romantic relationships.
 This research was supported by the INCIBE's strategic SPRINT (Seguridad y Privacidad en Sistemas con Inteligencia Artificial) C063/23 project with funds from the EU-NextGenerationEU through the Spanish government's Plan de Recuperación, Transformación y Resiliencia, by the Generalitat Valenciana under grant CIPROM/2023/23, and by the Spanish Government under grant PID2023-151536OB-I00. \end{acks}